Evidence for a three-dimensional quantum spin liquid in PbCuTe$_{2}$O$_{6}$

-The compound \pcto contains Cu$^{2+}$ ions which have spin-$\frac{1}{2}$ magnetic moments.
+\pcto is a three-dimensional magnet consisting of $S=\frac{1}{2}$ Cu$^{2+}$ magnetic moments coupled by isotropic antiferromagnetic interactions into a three-dimensional network of corner-sharing triangles.
 Synthesis and measurements of powder samples of this compound have been previously reported~\cite{Koteswararao2014,Khuntia2016}.
-DC magnetic susceptibility yields a Curie-Weiss temperature of $\theta_{\rm CW}=-22$~K revealing predominantly antiferromagnetic exchange interactions ~\cite{Koteswararao2014}.
-Although heat capacity shows a broad maximum at $1.15$~K and a weak kink at $0.87$~K~\cite{Koteswararao2014}, neither feature corresponds to a sharp $\lambda$-type anomaly and there is no phase transition to long-range magnetic order.
-Muon spin resonance measurements confirm the absence of any static magnetism down to $0.02$~K~\cite{Khuntia2016}.
-They do however, reveal enhanced magnetic correlations at low temperatures ($T<1$~K) implying the presence of persistent spin dynamics in the ground state as is expected of a quantum spin liquid.
+DC magnetic susceptibility yields a Curie-Weiss temperature of $\theta_{\rm CW}=-22$~{\rm K} revealing predominantly antiferromagnetic exchange interactions~\cite{Koteswararao2014}.
+Although heat capacity data on a powder show broad features at temperatures around $T\sim1$~{\rm K}~\cite{Koteswararao2014}, they do not reveal a sharp $\lambda$-type anomaly and there is no phase transition to long-range magnetic order.
+Muon spin relaxation measurements also confirm the absence of any static magnetism down to $0.02$~{\rm K}~\cite{Khuntia2016}.
+They do however, reveal enhanced magnetic correlations at low temperatures which onset below $T<1$~{\rm K} implying the presence of persistent spin dynamics in the ground state as is expected of a quantum spin liquid.

-The positions of the magnetic Cu$^{2+}$ ions in \pcto are shown in Figure~\ref{Figure:1}a where the green and red bonds represent the 1$^{\rm st}$ and 2$^{\rm nd}$ nearest neighbour interactions $J_{1}$ and $J_{2}$, respectively.
-On its own $J_{1}$ couples the Cu$^{2+}$ moments into isolated triangles, while $J_{2}$ forms a three-dimensional network of corner-sharing triangles known as the {\it hyperkagome} lattice.
-Further neighbour interactions are also shown in Figure~\ref{Figure:1}b where, the 3$^{\rm rd}$ neighbour interaction $J_{3}$, forms isolated chains running parallel to the crystalline {\bf a}, {\bf b}, {\bf c} axes and the 4$^{\rm th}$ neighbour interaction $J_{4}$, is responsible for chains parallel to the body diagonals.
-The complete Hamiltonian is

-where the interactions are assumed to be isotropic, thus allowing the spins to point in any direction.
-This is justified because, as a light transition metal ion with only one hole in the $3d$ shell, the orbital moment of Cu$^{2+}$ is quenched by the strong square-planar crystal field due to the surrounding O$^{2-}$ ions.
-DC susceptibility confirms that the interactions are isotropic, since it is almost independent of the direction of the applied magnetic field [see supplemental material].